hmahdavifar/ovs/instructions.rst

 ------------------------------

 In the example scenario we have two virtual machines(VM1 & VM2) with mininet installed on both of them.
 We have two hosts attached on each of the VMs.
 VM1 has hosts H1 and H2 and VM2 has hosts H3 and H4.
-Tunneling is enalbled between H1 and H3 & between H2 and H4.
+Tunneling is enabled between H1 and H3 & between H2 and H4.

-A mininet topology is also started on each of the VMs using the topology python script.
+A mininet topology is also started on each of the VMs using the python script given in the following sections.
 A flow.txt file is also provided which adds the flow rules on each of these VMs.
 You have to run the corresponding python file to automatically add the mininet topology and the flows.
-The script also configures the GTP port on the VMS automatically.
+The script also configures the GTP port on the VMS automatically so that you do not have to explicitly set up GTP ports as explained in the above section.
 If you look into the files, you can understand the working.

-The VMs should be setup in such a way that you can ping one VM from the other.In this particular scenario VM1 is having an ethernet port eth1 with IP address 192.168.56.101 and VM2 is having an ethernet port eth1 with IP address 192.168.56.103.
+The VMs should be setup in such a way that you can ping one VM from the other.
+This you need to setup while configuring your machines.
+There are youtube videos showing how to connect two VMs and establish ping between them.
+In this particular scenario VM1 is having an ethernet port eth1 with IP address 192.168.56.101 and VM2 is having an ethernet port eth1 with IP address 192.168.56.103.

 The following python script can be run on VM1 to setup the gtp port and mininet topology.

-# -*- coding: utf-8 -*-
 from mininet.topo import Topo
 from mininet.net import Mininet from mininet.log import setLogLevel, info